 Medical and Physical Exam

-A medical exam is necessary to verify that a job candidate does not suffer from any serious medical condition that would prevent them from safely operating a commercial vehicle on the road for an extended period.
+A DOT physical exam is necessary to verify that a job candidate does not suffer from any serious medical condition that would prevent them from safely operating a commercial vehicle on the road for an extended period.

 The exam must be certified by a medical professional who is listed on the National Registry of Certified Medical Examiners.